Chandrabadani Devi: Access, geography and environment

-By road, one can reach Jamnikhal, which is about 31 km from Devprayag by road and 109 km from Narendra Nagar.
-From Jamnikhal it is a 7 km plus one km walk uphill to Chandrabadani Temple.
+By road, one can reach Jamnikhal, which is about 25 km from Devprayag by road and 109 km from Narendra Nagar.
+From Jamnikhal it is a 7 km plus one km walk uphill to Chandrabadani Temple. it is equidistant from both Devprayag and the Tehri Dam.
 The nearest railhead is at Rishikesh and the nearest airport is Jolly Grant of Dehradun.
+Once Rishikesh–Karnaprayag line project is completed, Pilgrims could reach out to Devaprayag by train from Rishikesh, Delhi and other destinations.